wenckerm1lder/Rgstry-roof/README.md

 ### Regular listing

-The main purpose is to list available local or remote CinCan tools, sizes and their versions.
+The main purpose is to list available local or remote CinCan tools and their sizes and versions.

 We are also able to list upstream versions of tools, for those where this feature is configured.
 This is handled more thoroughly in [Upstream Checker section.](#upstream-checker)